St Machar Academy

 St Machar Academy is an Aberdeen City Council secondary school on St Machar Drive.
 It is near King's College and St Machar's Cathedral.

-St Machar Academy was created in 1988 from the merger of Hilton Academy and Powis Academy.
-In August 2002, Linksfield Academy was closed and merged with St Machar Academy.
+St Machar Academy was opened on 24 August 1988 from the merger of Hilton Academy and Powis Academy.
+Other names considered for the school included Aberdeen Academy, Old Aberdeen Academy and Bon Accord Academy.
+On 28 June 2002, Linksfield Academy was closed and it merged with St Machar Academy on 22 August after the summer holidays.